How I Passed the AWS Certified Developer - Associate Exam

 Preparation Courses

-.
+There are multiple websites that are offering courses for the preparation of the various levels of AWS certificates.
+I have tried Linux Academy and Pluralsight.
+However, there is one more resource that should be definitely checked — A Cloud Guru.
 These guys made a great effort to share the knowledge and experience in preparation for certification exams.
 They have a free trial for 7 days.
 This will be enough to complete the AWS Certified Developer course.
 Although, you will get the chance to use an exam simulator which is a great tool to train and familiarize yourself with the exam as a whole environment.
 But there are plenty of different courses in other certificates and real usage of cloud technologies.
 For example, I have enjoyed the course for learning Python with the first part about the language itself and the second one on how to use it with the CLI.

 One more resource should be mentioned.
 It is Udemy.
 There are many trial exams.
 I was buying only the high-rated ones.
 They are good in terms of the structure and the topics but the preparation questions are not the most actual according to the exam.
 For instance, this one helped me.
 Beware of putting too many hopes on that.
 You will need hours of practice still which you can get either by doing edX or your own hobby projects.